 Not using a tack cloth to remove dust and dirt

 It’s better to wipe down your bed frame with a tack cloth when you’re getting it ready to paint.
 Paper towels may leave debris and dust still on the frame.
-Lint-free cloths can do the same.
+Lint-free clothes can do the same.
 Wipe away dirt and debris with a tack cloth to be sure of picking it up.

 Not disassembling the frame.